hydronics2/Teardown-2019/programming/README.md

 #

 ## Web Ble
 LOAD the blue_tooth_advertising.py script.
-Next open a chrome browser and connect through the browser using this address: [https://thomashudson.org/ble](https://thomashudson.org/ble).
+Next open a chrome browser and connect through the browser using this address: [BLE WEB App](https://storage.googleapis.com/www.thomashudson.org/ble/index.html).
 You have to use the https!
 ###
 ![](https://github.com/hydronics2/Teardown-2019/blob/master/programming/pics/ble.JPG)
 #